-A focal area includes the risks and future potential of digitalization measures; especially in consideration of data protection.
+A focal area includes the risks and future potential of digitalization measures, especially in consideration of data protection.
 But how can companies meet this pressure to digitalize without jeopardizing the security of sensitive user data?
-This is the challenge which many companies face today.
+This is the challenge that many companies face today.
 Using the banking sector as an example, we will show you how to benefit from digitalization while protecting user data.

 Online banking has become increasingly important over the past few years.
-According to current figures, up to every second German has indicated to use online banking in the year 2018.
+According to current figures, up to every second German has indicated to use online banking or even a mobile banking app in the year 2018.
 In particular, the proportion of mobile banking users has multiplied.

 Use a virus scanner on Android